 Whereas the two parted company on their approach to management and speech delivery, the two both had deep-rooted beliefs and in truth, greatly respected each other.

 There is one famous story of Thatcher getting one of her team to ring up Buckingham Palace in advance of a public appearance of the two together, making sartorial arrangements to prevent the two wearing outfits that clashed.
 The response Thatcher got from the palace; “Don’t worry.
 The Queen doesn’t notice what anyone else is wearing.”

-After the coup within the Tory party that forced Thatcher’s resignation in November 1990, The Queen showed her respect for Thatcher by quickly awarding her both of the Monarch’s most prestigious personal honors, the Order of the Garter and the Order of Merit.
+After the coup within the Tory party that forced Thatcher’s resignation in November 1990, The Queen showed her respect for Thatcher by quickly awarding her both of the monarch’s most prestigious personal honours, the Order of the Garter and the Order of Merit.